dscroft/writing_resources/_pages/interests.md

 ## Research interests

-My main interest at present is robotics and autonomous vehicles, with a particular enthusism for projects related to the Formula Student AI competition and autonomous vehicles in general.
+My main interest at present is robotics and autonomous vehicles, with a particular enthusiasm for projects related to the Formula Student AI competition and autonomous vehicles in general.
 However my PhD was in searching poorly structured (human readable) datasets using computational intelligence techniques.
+I have also been working on pedagogical projects related to the use of technology in eduction, in particular improving outcomes using automated formative feedback.

-Whilst I am open to supervising students with interesting project ideas in other areas, you are really going to want to think about the answers to these questions before you pitch your idea.
+Whilst I am open to supervising students with interesting project ideas in other areas, you are really going to want read and consider the questions raised in the [proposal]({{ site.base_url }}{% link _pages/proposal.md %}) section before you pitch your idea.

-I am interested in supervising students that want to do a good dissertation project, if you just want a bare pass then I may not be the right supervisor for you as I will be on your back pushing you to do extra work to get the best possible grade.
+I am interested in supervising students that want to do a good dissertation project.
+If you just want a bare pass then I may not be the right supervisor for you as I will be on your back pushing you to do extra work to get the best possible grade.